-- Dahlia– Is this even a perennial?
-It’s a tuber/bulb in the PNW that has to be dug up each season if you want to guarantee that you will have them the next spring.
+- Dahlia– While I love the flowers – is this really a perennial in the PNW?
+It’s a tuber/bulb and in the PNW it’s supposed to be dug up each season if you want to see them the next spring.
 If you leave them in the ground, they will turn to mush in a cold winter (like all mine did last year).
-That doesn’t sound too “no-fail” to me.
+That doesn’t sound very “no-fail” to me – or even perennial, since they only come back sometimes.
 They also require major staking and are always covered in earwigs- ugh.

 - Sword Fern– Duh.
 It’s like, everywhere here, so yes, I guess that means it won’t fail.
 However, since it grows on the roadsides and in areas with trees naturally, it’s pretty boring.